Plushhh/bumstead-smp/README.md

 - We offer 24/7 hosting, around the clock with no inturruptions apart from schedualed maintence
 - This server is hosted locally which means we can provide extremely low ping levels, ranging from 0ms to 40ms.
 This allows for extremely smooth PvP and gameplay
 - Our server also has a payed anticheat, Vulcan, which is the best anti-cheat out there, and anybody who gets caught cheating is instantly banned
-- We use a premium desktop PC to host our server, providing for a solid 20 TPS no matter what players are doing on the server
+- Our server uses a premium desktop PC to host our server, providing for a solid 20 TPS no matter what players are doing on the server
 - We use PaperMC to run our server, a type of server optimized so it can withstand even the biggest of lag machines, and updated right after a new dupe or glitch is found
+- The server also has LAN also known as ethernet, which alows for mind-blowing connection speeds and server starting